isakovvlad/pythonhomework/README.md

-Python homework in school Moscow State University
+Python homework at the Evening Math School at Moscow State University